magento/devdocs/guides/v2.2/magento-functional-testing-framework/cest.md

 Tests in the MFTF are considered as a sequence of actions with associated parameters.
 Any failed assertion within a test fails that test and the MFTF reports about it using [Allure].

-The following diagram demonstrates the structure of a Cest in the MFTF.
+The following diagram demonstrates XML structure of a Cest in the MFTF:

 ![Full test diagram](./img/cest-dia.svg)